European Biological Inorganic Chemistry Conference: European Medal for Bio-Inorganic Chemistry

 Venus from the Italian renaissance painting The Birth of Venus (Botticelli) by Sandro Botticelli (1444–1510).
 Venus, representing the life force, is depicted as rising from the sea, surrounded by inorganic molecules and elements essential for the origin of life.
 The medal motif is a variation of the logotype of the Society of Biological Inorganic Chemistry, intended to portray a renaissance in inorganic chemistry, through its impact on modern biology.

 The European Medal for Bio-Inorganic Chemistry, also called the EUROBIC Medal or EUROBIC Award, was founded after the first European Biological Inorganic Chemistry Conference (EUROBIC-1), held in Newcastle, UK, in 1992.
-In 1993 a basic endowment was raised and is kept by the Royal Society of Chemistry.
+In 1993, a basic endowment was established and administered by the Royal Society of Chemistry until 2024, when the remaining funds were used to produce 12 additional medals, covering the next 20+ years.
+The medal blanks are kept at the Department of Chemistry, University of Zurich, Switzerland.

 The medal has since been presented in conjunction with the EUROBIC conferences, held every second year.
 The selection committee is assembled by the EUROBIC secretary and consists of senior bioinorganic scientists from 6-10 different countries in Europe.

 The award is presented to a European scientist, or a scientist with a career in Europe, for "Excellence and Impact in the field" of Bioinorganic chemistry.
 From 2008 the award is intended to be primarily dedicated to young or mid-career scientists in the field.